 While my decoupage was curing on the two outer panels, I set about to tackle the bottom lattice-style panels.
 Their original color is black, but I wanted some dramatic change.
 What’s more dramatic than black to white? tee hee

-The two panels I added decoupage to also got a stencil in a Cotton White for contrast.
-When all the stencils were done, I created more drama by using my Round Brush and Grunge Gray wax to create depth and time-worn wear.
+The two panels I added decoupage to also got a stencil in a white for contrast.
+Last, when all the stencils were done, I create more drama by using gray wax to create depth and time-worn wear.

 The paper really gave it texture and dimension, and the stenciling that little bit of extra touch it needed.